Career, Motherhood and Burnout - Year of Shame, Unlearning & Empathising With Myself

 Individuals who might want to take stand and make a difference when they see someone in their family, friends or workplace with signs of burnout

 We have launched a few different programs to work with individuals, leaders and and organizations to #endburnouttoday and look forward to collaborating with you to build resilient and holistically healthier workplaces.
 The details for these programs can be found below:

 The Taboo of Burnout Masterclass: Please review the details and sign up online here.

-Recognize, Survive and Rebound from Burnout 1:1 OR Mastermind Format: The next cohort starts January 14th.
+Recognize, Survive and Rebound from Burnout 1:1 OR Mastermind Format: We have a rolling cohort that starts every month.
 Please register and sign up online here.